-- indyreads can be deeply integrated into the Aurora AIT and SIRSI Dynix library management system via RESTful API.
+- indyreads can be deeply integrated into the Aurora AIT, Civica Spydus and SIRSI Dynix library management systems (LMS) via RESTful API.
 Once configured this allows a library patron to search, discover and download indyreads titles from within the library's online catalogue.
 Automated records harvesting is available for Civica Spydus and SIRSI Dynix LMS.

-- If you use Aurora AIT or SIRSI Dynix and would like to configure deep integration with indyreads please contact NSW.net.
+- If you use Aurora AIT, SIRSI Dynix, or Civica and would like to configure deep integration with indyreads, please contact your LMS account manager.

 - SOLUS aims to integrate indyreads into their library App.
 The anticipated completion date is unknown.

 What is the indyreads statewide licensed collection and how does it complement our existing eBook collection?